slint-ui/slint/api/cpp/README.md

 FetchContent_MakeAvailable(SixtyFPS)
 ```

-If you prefer to treat SixtyFPS as an external CMake package, then you can also build SixtyFPS from source like a regular
+If you prefer to treat Slint as an external CMake package, then you can also build Slint from source like a regular
 CMake project, install it into a prefix directory of your choice and use `find_package(Slint)` in your `CMakeLists.txt`.

 #### Cross-compiling

-It is possible to cross-compile SixtyFPS to a different target architecture when building with CMake.
+It is possible to cross-compile Slint to a different target architecture when building with CMake.
 In order to complete
 that, you need to make sure that your CMake setup is ready for cross-compilation.
 You can find more information about
 how to set this up in the [upstream CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling).
 If you are building against a Yocto SDK, it is sufficient to source the SDK's environment setup file.

-Since SixtyFPS is implemented using the Rust programming language, you need to determine which Rust target
+Since Slint is implemented using the Rust programming language, you need to determine which Rust target
 matches the target architecture that you're compiling to.
 Please consult the [upstream Rust documentation](https://doc.rust-lang.org/nightly/rustc/platform-support.html) to find the correct target name.
 Now you need to install the Rust toolchain:

 ```sh